HumanNeuronLab/voxeloc/README.md

 depth electrodes may be created (no grids or strips).*

 #### Known bugs:
-- Autoupdate requires work to function on all host OS & archiving.
-- !
-Must verify all requirements for MRIread are included in Voxeloc!
-- Given new volume reading function, verify output coordinates are still accurate (using .mgrid to cross-verify in BioImageSuite).
+- Oblique slicing may generate errors in contact placement on map, but all parcellation locations per contact are grounded in absolute voxel-specific values (ie: true area).

 #### Future Version Updates:
-- Removal of "Reorder electrodes" tab and replace feature with up and down arrow buttons above tree panel.
-- Addition of an electrode color changing button above tree panel.
-- Add option to create "grid" electrodes.
-- Add option to create "strip" electrodes.
+- Add option to create "grid" & "strip" electrodes.
+- Enhance compatibility and visualization methods.

 ---